How to Use Arborvitae in Landscaping: Ideas, Spacing & Top Varieties

+In this guide, we'll explore arborvitae landscaping ideas, cover spacing so your plants grow in beautifully, and look at several different varieties to find the best fit for your yard.
 But first, let's cover a few care basics so your arborvitae landscaping thrives for years to come.

 Planting & Care Basics for Arborvitae

 Arborvitae thrive in full sun where they receive 6 or more hours of direct sunlight daily.
-They can get by with part shade (3-4 hours), but they won’t be quite as full and lush.
+They can get by with part shade (3-4 hours), but they won't be quite as full and lush.
 Full shade is a definite no, because you will end up with thin, scraggly needles that leave you wishing you'd chosen a different spot.
+If your yard leans more shady, check out my guide to shrubs for shade.

 If Mother Nature isn't cooperating with soaking rainfall, you'll need to step in and water deeply to reach the entire root ball.
 Setting up soaker hoses or drip irrigation will make your life so much easier, especially if you're investing in a whole yard's worth of these beauties.
 Not sure which watering system is right for you?
 Check out my guide on soaker hose vs. drip irrigation to find the best fit for your landscape.